sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 **Functional implementation:** When does this event fire?

-**Other considerations:**
+**Other considerations:** Anything worth noting.

-- Aggregation: Frequency
+- Aggregation: e.g. total, weekly
-- Event Code:
-  - Link to a Sourcegraph search of this event code name
+- Event Code: link to a Sourcegraph search of this event code name
 - **Version added:** (link to PR)
 - **Version(s) broken:** (only add if required, link to fix PR) -->

+## Terminology

+- **FE event** - log events that we send by calling standard telemetry service on the frontend.
+These pings live only in the `event_logs` table.
+These typically represent user actions, such as hovers.
+- **BE capture** - pings that our BE sends to the ping store by checking/selecting data from database tables.
+Our backend periodically sends these pings to the `event_logs` table.
+These typically represent absolute counts across the entire instance.

+## Metrics

 ### Additions count, edits count, and removals count